INFO-4602-5602/project-2-ncwit-team-6/README.md

 - Kenneth (Hunter) Wapman
 - Christopher (Keith) Godley

+# How to run it:
+- start up a server (python or otherwise) and open up the index page at the root of the directory. you can navigate to the visualizations from here!

 # visualization 1 (Josiah):
 - grid of circles
     - circle = school